9 Best Trail Running Shoes For Hiking

 Width Options Regular, Wide in Men’s

-Why We Recommend: There is a reason why Hoka One One’s best-selling, Speedgoat is our favorite cushioned trail running shoe for hiking as well.
+Why We Recommend: There is a reason why Hoka One One’s best-selling Speedgoat is our favorite cushioned trail running shoe for hiking as well.
 The unbeatable cushion makes rugged trails feel like you are walking on clouds.
 All Hoka’s also feature a midsole Meta-Rocker that helps propel you forward with every step.
 The Speedgoat 5 is an ounce lighter and grippier thanks to more surface contact and traction in the outsole.
-The trade off for more cushioning is less ground feel and less precise foot placement but that is not an issue for hiking.
+The trade-off for more cushioning is less ground feel and less precise foot placement, which is not an issue for hiking.

-One you put on Hoka’s, you won’t want to take them off.
-The shoes have been spotted with all types of outfits from athleisure to business casual.
+Once you put on Hokas, you won’t want to take them off.
+The shoes have been spotted with all types of outfits, from athleisure to business casual.

-For more information on this trail runner, check out our complete review of the Hoka One One Speedgoat 4.
+For more information on this trail runner, check out our complete review of the Hoka One One Speedgoat.

 Check Prices: Men REI | Backcountry | Moosejaw.
 Women REI | Backcountry